pytorch/pytorch/CONTRIBUTING.md

 ```

 This adds a build step where the compiler takes `<ATen/ATen.h>` and essentially
-dumps it's internal AST to a file so the compiler can avoid repeating itself for
+dumps its internal AST to a file so the compiler can avoid repeating itself for
 every `.cpp` file.

 One caveat is that when enabled, this header gets included in every file by default.